MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-09.md

 In the Hierarchy window, select the RoverExplorer > **RoverAssembly** object, then in the Inspector window, use the **Add Component** button to add the **SpeechInputHandler** component and configure it as follows:

-* Verify that the **Is Focus Required** checkbox is **check**, so the user is require to look at the object with the SpeechInputHandler component, i.e. the RoverAssembly, to trigger the speech command
+* Verify that the **Is Focus Required** checkbox is **check**, so the user is required to look at the object with the SpeechInputHandler component, i.e. the RoverAssembly, to trigger the speech command
 * From the Project window, assign the **SpeechConfirmation Tooltip** prefab to the **Speech Confirmation Tooltip Prefab** field, to have this prefab appear when a speech command is recognized

 ![mr-learning-base](images/mr-learning-base/base-09-section3-step1-7.png)